Computer Science and Creative iMedia

 COURSE INFORMATION: Edexcel GCSE (9-1) Computer Science (601/8058/4)

 The course is assessed by two exams, worth 50% of the overall grade each.
-The first exam is a written paper focusing on how a computer works, networks, databases and emerging technologies.
-The second paper is completed online and will cover coding using python.
+The first exam is a written paper focusing on Topics 1-5 (see below) and the second paper is completed online and will cover Topic 6: Programming using python.

 The subject content is divided into six topics: